rebelsky/sams-assorted-musings-reflections/persistence-rate-2019-11-24.md

 *Topics/tags: [Grinnell](index-grinnell), followup*

-A few days ago, I mused about When I wrote about [persistence rates at Grinnell](persistence-rates-2019-11-19).
+A few days ago, I mused about about [persistence rates at Grinnell](persistence-rates-2019-11-19).
 When I did so, I didn't expect to be writing a followup musing so soon thereafter.
 Instead, I had planned to read a variety of things, including the